H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/README.md

    <img src="https://kubernetes.io/images/kubernetes.png" alt="sailing-with-k8s" width="80">
 </p>

 This repository provides Kubernetes deployment files for a REST API boilerplate application.
 The primary focus is on leveraging Kubernetes to address critical infrastructure issues, enabling seamless scaling, and offering freedom from overpaying for licensing or other drama (e.g., bad competitors).
 Kubernetes allows you to pay primarily for direct hardware resources such as CPU, RAM, and disk, giving you the flexibility and efficiency needed for modern applications.

 By utilizing Kubernetes, this deployment can handle billions of requests efficiently through Horizontal Pod Autoscaling (HPA), making it suitable for large-scale applications.
 The architecture is designed to be stateless, promoting scalability and stability across multiple nodes.

+> [!NOTE]
+> Without Kubernetes, this boilerplate cannot effectively address critical infrastructure issues such as scaling, security, and other (e.g., experimental solutions).
+It is designed to be stateless because, in Kubernetes, you can separate components instead of combining everything into a single stateful entity.
+This allows for seamless integration of components like databases and storage.

 ## List Documentation